pawlovskiii/events-application/README.md

 See the live version of [Events-Application](https://pawlovskiii.github.io/events-application/).

-The project was mainly about learning of usage of JavaScript Events.
+In this project

 **Main features**:

-- RWD
+-
-- BEM
+-
-- HTML Semantic Elements
+-

 ## 💡 Technologies